 5. Peanut Butter Cup Energy Bites

-These are so easy to make, you’ll find yourself making them all the time.
-They are made with dates, peanut butter, chia seeds, oats and chocolate, and they only take about 15 minutes to make from start to finish.
+Made with dates, peanut butter, chia seeds, oats and chocolate, these little bites only take about 15 minutes to make from start to finish.
 Just blend everything, roll it into balls, then throw them into the fridge or freezer.
 Get the recipe at Minimalist Baker.

 6. Raisin Coconut Energy Bites

-If you’re a fan of raisins, these make a great snack.
-They are crunchy and chewy and full of goodness.
-To make them, you’ll need rolled oats, coconut flakes, flaxseeds, chocolate chips, raisins, and peanut butter.
-Combine everything, let it chill in the fridge for an hour, then roll it into balls and enjoy.
+If you’re a fan of raisins, these bites make for the perfect snack.
+Crunchy, chewy and full nutrients, all you have to do is combine rolled oats, coconut flakes, flaxseeds, chocolate chips, raisins, and peanut butter.
+Let chill in the fridge for an hour, then roll it into balls and enjoy.
 Get the recipe at Momables.

 7. Carrot Cake Energy Bites

-This doesn’t sound like it could possibly be healthy, but it totally is.
-These bites are made with all sorts of good stuff like Medjool dates, apricots, applesauce, coconut flour, carrots, and rolled oats.
-The coconut is actually used to coat the balls to give them a flaky and sweet outer crust.
+They may not sound like a healthy snack, but these “carrot cake” bites are shockingly good for you.
+Made with whoelsome ingrdients like Medjool dates, apricots, applesauce, coconut flour, carrots, and rolled oats, the coconut is actually used to coat the balls to give them a flaky and sweet outer crust.
 Get the recipe at Running With Spoons.

 8. Blueberry Muffin Energy Bites

-These bites capture all of the deliciousness of blueberry muffins in healthy no-bake form.
-They are made using dried blueberries, which turn out to be delicious.
-You’ll also need oat flour, nut butter, and almond milk.
-Combine everything in a bowl, roll it into balls, then refrigerate.
+These bites capture all of the deliciousness of blueberry muffins in a healthy, no-bake form.
+You’ll need dried blueberries, oat flour, nut butter, and almond milk – and that’s it!
 Get the recipe from The Big Man’s World.

 9. Lemon Honey Chia Bars

-While these are not technically “bites” they do serve the same purpose, and they are just as easy to make.
-To make them, you’ll need rolled oats, coconut, almonds, chia seeds, and raw honey.
-You will have to use a stove top to make these, but they end up in the refrigerator to set for at least four hours.
-After that, cut them into bars and enjoy.
+While these are not technically “bites,” they do serve the same purpose, and they are just as easy to make, with ingredients like rolled oats, coconut, almonds, chia seeds, and raw honey.
+You’ll need a stovetop for this one, but it’s well worth the extra step.
 Get the recipe at Making Thyme For Health.

 10. Cranberry Pistachio Energy Bites